 3. Material damages

+Material damages refer to any damage caused to your personal property, such as damage to your vehicle in a car accident.
+You can claim for the cost of repairing your vehicle or the value of your car if it is written off.
 It is important to note that the compensation amount for each of the above categories will depend on the specific circumstances of your case.
-It is advisable to seek the help of a qualified car accident solicitor who can provide you with legal advice, guide you through the claims process, and ensure that you receive the maximum amount of compensation that you are entitled to.
+You should need the help of a qualified car accident claim solicitor who can provide legal advice, guide you through the claims process, and ensure you receive the maximum compensation you are entitled to.

 Common car accidents